Transportation in San Diego County: North County Transit District

 The North County Transit District's (NCTD) "BREEZE" operates 34 bus routes in the northern portion of the county from Del Mar, Escondido, and Ramona, to Orange County and Riverside County lines.
 Routes are in the 300 and 400 series (with the exception of route 101).

-Bus Passes and transfers may be used both on MTS and NCTD services including the bus and the trolley, but the use of the COASTER may require an upgrade.
+Bus Passes and transfers may be used both on MTS and NCTD services including the bus and the trolley, but the use of the COASTER] may require an upgrade.

 In addition, express buses from the Riverside Transit Agency connect Temecula with Oceanside and Escondido.

 Bus rapid transit

 MTS and NCTD operate bus rapid transit lines in San Diego County.
 Breeze Rapid and SuperLoop are BRT-lite implementations in Escondido and University City respectively.
 There is a signal priority and dedicated stations but no dedicated lanes or similar infrastructure.
-MTS launched MTS Rapid service along the I-15 corridor June 8, 2014, launched San Diego State University and Downtown San Diego and launched Otay Mesa and Downtown San Diego in 2015.
+MTS launched MTS Rapid service along the I-15 corridor June 8, 2014, launched San Diego State University and downtown San Diego and launched Otay Mesa and downtown San Diego in 2015.

 Road services

 Public roads

 San Diego County has an extensive network of public roadways that allows vehicle drivers and bicyclists convenient direct access to all practical destinations in the county.
 Major freeways were built and repeatedly expanded to serve the needs of commuters coming into the city from the suburban regions of North County, South Bay, and East County, as well as the Tijuana metropolitan area.

 San Diego is the terminus of three primaries interstate highways.
 Interstate 5 begins at the U.S.-Mexico border and heads north to Los Angeles.
 Interstate 8 begins at the Sunset Cliffs Boulevard in Ocean Beach, and heads east to the Imperial Valley and Arizona.
-Interstate 15 begins as State Route 15 at Interstate 5 in Southeast San Diego near the 32nd Street Naval Station, becomes a formal interstate at Interstate 8 in Mission Valley, then heads northeast to the Inland Empire and then Las Vegas.
+Interstate 15 begins as State Route 15 at Interstate 5 in Southeast San Diego near Naval Base San Diego, becomes a formal interstate at Interstate 8 in Mission Valley, then heads northeast to the Inland Empire and then Las Vegas.